sbissantz/oneR/README.md

 ### German Version

+In compliance with the lecture, the German version of the schedule:

 | Einheit | Kalenderwoche | Beschreibung |
 |----- | ---- | ----------- |
 | 1 | 17 | Einführung |